wagiham/wagiham/README.md

 ---

-## 🚀 Currently Working on

-**🧠 Generative Architecture**
-Real-time hand tracking system in TouchDesigner + MediaPipe that generates dynamic visuals based on gestures.

-**🎨 Product Design Portfolio**
-UX research, wireframing, and high-fidelity Framer prototypes built to explore user behavior and accessibility in civic tech.

----

 ## About Me

 I'm Wagiha — a designer, developer, and researcher passionate about using technology to solve real-world problems.